Insurance Subrogation Explained: When Your Insurer Sues the At-Fault Driver

 If you've ever filed a car insurance claim after an accident that wasn't your fault, you may have heard your insurer mention "subrogation" — but few drivers actually know what it means or how it affects them.
 Car insurance subrogation is the process by which your insurance company steps into your shoes and pursues reimbursement from the at-fault driver's insurer after paying your claim.

 Understanding how subrogation works can actually put money back in your pocket.
-From recovering your deductible to knowing what not to sign after an accident, this guide walks you through everything — including what happens if a subrogation claim is filed against you.
+From recovering your deductible to knowing what not to sign after an accident, this guide walks you through everything — including the latest 2025–2026 data on uninsured drivers, AI-driven changes transforming the subrogation process, current state law updates, and what happens if a subrogation claim is filed against you.

 Key Pinch Points

-• Your insurer can recover claim costs directly from the at-fault driver's insurance
+• Your insurer can recover claim costs from the at-fault driver's insurance

 • Never settle with the at-fault party without telling your insurer first